edmargomes/page_load_progress/README.txt

-Even though you can leverage a Configuration Management override or a Twig template to change the default behavior, it is strongly recommended you trigger the throbber on form submits only.
-In addition, this is the only supported use case.
+Even though you can leverage a Configuration Management override or a Twig template to change the default behavior, it is strongly recommended you trigger the throbber only on form submits and internal links as these are the only supported use cases.
 Be warned!

-If you must, assign the behavior to "<a>" elements carefully. "<a>" elements can be opened in a new browser tab or window, which would leave the original window locked waiting for reload.
+If you must, assign the behavior to external "<a>" elements carefully. "<a>" elements can be opened in a new browser tab or window, which would leave the original window locked waiting for reload.
 Also, "<a>" elements are sometimes used with modals, so make sure that you identify what classes trigger modal